Do you wonder how many mealworms your bearded dragon should eat?

 One of the defining characteristics of the beetle is its hard exoskeleton.

-Their larvae may not look like it, but their exoskeleton is tougher, as well.
+Their larvae may not look like it, but their exoskeleton is tougher.

 Baby bearded dragons lack the digestive capability to break down these tough bugs.